git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/120_StaticProvisioning.md

 sed -i'' -e "s/MOUNT_NAME/$MOUNT_NAME/g" fsxL-persistent-volume.yaml
 :::

-You can view the output of the Persistent Volume definition with our FSx instance details.
+2. You can view the output of the Persistent Volume definition with our FSx instance details.
 You can see we have created a 1200GiB FSx for Lustre file system for you, and its Instance ID and DNS Name.

 ::code[cat fsxL-persistent-volume.yaml]{language=bash showLineNumbers=false showCopyAction=true}

-Let's create the PersistentVolume (PV) configuration for the FSx for Lustre instance in this EKS cluster:
+3. Let's create the PersistentVolume (PV) configuration for the FSx for Lustre instance in this EKS cluster:

 ::code[kubectl apply -f fsxL-persistent-volume.yaml]{language=bash showLineNumbers=false showCopyAction=true}

-Check the PV called "fsx-pv" is created
+4. Check the PV called "fsx-pv" is created

 ::code[kubectl get pv]{language=bash showLineNumbers=false showCopyAction=true}

-##### Step 2: Create the PersistentVolumeClaim
+##### Step 3: Create the Persistent Volume Claim

 We will now create a PersistentVolumeClaim (PVC) so that EKS Pods can use this storage volume for their data.
 We will bind the PVC to the PV definition that we defined in the previous step.
 Note that we are directly referencing the pre-provisioned PV using the **volumeName** value of **fsx-pv**:  Below is contents of the PVC claim file (fsxL-claim.yaml) that we will deploy.